Make You Mine (Nina song): Synopsis

-The video starts off as Nina and her two girl friends are seen roaming around a toy store and trying on whatever toys they find.
-Nina wears a pink top and jeans, similar to Mariah Carey's wardrobe on "Heartbreaker" music video.
+The video starts off with Nina and her two girl friends roaming around a toy store and tinkering with whatever toys they find.
+Nina wears a pink top and jeans, similar to Mariah Carey's outfit in her music video for "Heartbreaker".
 A guy wearing a blue shirt is then shown.
-Nina later spots the guy, and started crushing on him.
-To get the guy's attention, she and her friends started dancing, playing around and hugging each other behind the boy, while he is looking for toys.
+Nina later spots the guy, and starts crushing on him.
+To get the guy's attention, she and her friends started dancing, playing around and hugging each other behind the guy, while he is looking for toys.
 A scene, where Nina's friends give her various stuff toys until she gets covered up by the toys, is then shown.
-Picasso later enters the scene, rapping while walking on the toy car segment of the store.
-Nina's friends are then shown giving her a toy car with remote control, and she directs the car until it bumps to the boy's feet.
-The three hide behind the toy cars, as the boy's looks behind him.
+Picasso later enters the scene, rapping.
+Nina's friends are then shown giving her a toy car with a remote control, and she directs the car until it bumps to the guy's feet.
+The three hide behind the toy cars, as the guy looks behind him.
 Scenes where Nina sings to the song, while dancing are inserted into different parts of the video.